jasonosgood/jsonacious/README.md

 JSONWriter serializes Maps, Lists, POJOs to JSON data.

+JSONWriter instances are reuseable, but are not thread-safe.

 **The Rules**

-JSONacious supports public fields with instantiable or primitive classes.
-Field names and JSON keys must match exactly.
+JSONacious supports public fields with instantiable or primitive (scalar) classes.
+Field names and JSON keys must match exactly; there is no mapping.

     class ExamplePOJO
     {